KEF R300 Test

 Technology & Build

 When we remove the mask from the speakers, something very interesting is revealed to us.
-The midrange unit’s membrane is made of aluminum and magnesium composites, where aluminum provides the necessary lightness, while magnesium enhances strength.
+The midrange driver unit’s membrane is made of aluminum and magnesium composites, where aluminum provides the necessary lightness, while magnesium enhances strength.
 This membrane has transverse lines, ie folds, nine of them, which reduce the resonance.
+This is the famous KEF Uni Q driver unit.
 The tweeter is made of the same material, which can be seen by looking.
 It has “sound waveguides” on it, whose arrangement resembles a tangerine waveguide.
 Their task is to control the dispersion characteristics of sound waves.
-Placing the tweeter in the center of the tweeter is actually the ideal solution, which is closest to the idea of a point sound source.
-The bass unit is 165 millimeters in diameter and is quite solid thanks to the aluminum, which is coated with some satin-like material.
+Placing the dome tweeter in the center of the midrange driver unit is actually the ideal solution, which is closest to the idea of a one-point sound source.
+Bass unit is 165 millimeters in diameter and is quite solid thanks to the aluminum, which is coated with some satin-like material.
 The R100 model has the same Uni-Q driver, but it lacks a bass unit, so our tested R300 is certainly more complete in sound.
 And briefly, about the specifications – the R300 has a nominal impedance of eight ohms and a sensitivity of 88 decibels, which makes it one of the speakers with solid efficiency.
 The recommended power of the amplifier starts at 25 watts, which we believe is quite enough in smaller living rooms.

 On the back, we notice very high-quality dual speaker terminals, as well as two small screws.
 Do you know how on some bi-wire models, manufacturers supply metal plates to bypass the speaker terminals when they are connected by a single connection?
 These metal plates are often of dubious quality and need to be replaced with a shorter cable, but they can also be lost.
 On the R series, KEF has solved this issue far more elegantly, with screws that can connect or disconnect the speaker terminals on the crossover, depending on whether the user is planning a single or double connection.
 In the box, you will find two roller-shaped sponges used to close the bass reflex opening.
 We use these sponges in really rare situations, but we used them for the R300 model, we will also say why…